Why do you produce alternative porn?

 Women are over 50% of humankind.
 More and more women want to liberate themselves sexually and experiment.
 The market is massive and always has been underestimated, and the sky is the limit!
 Porn has been firmly in male hands.
 Women are starved for tailor-made erotica and porn that shows men as objects of desire.
 We have a long way to go until the market is saturated.

 I believe that the first revolution of the adult industry happened with toys.
 Toys used to be cheap, inefficient and toxic oversized ‘cucumbers’, made in China.
 Now many high-end toys are not just beautiful but also give female pleasure.
-The revolution that is happening right now is the next logical step: the creation of erotic visuals by women and for women.
+The revolution that is happening right now is the next logical step: the creation of porn by women and for women.

 Why did you organise the “Petra Joy Awards”?